Religion in Maharashtra: Ceremonies, rituals, and festivals

 The main life ceremonies in Hindu culture include those related to birth, weddings, initiation ceremonies, as well as death rituals.
 Other ceremonies for different occasions in Hindu life include Vastushanti and "Satyanarayan" which is performed before a family formally establishes residence in a new house.
 Satyanarayana Puja is a ceremony performed before commencing any new endeavour or for no particular reason.
 Invoking the name of the family's gotra and the kuladevata are important aspects of these ceremonies for many communities.

 Like most other Hindu communities, the Marathi people have a household shrine called a devaghar with idols, symbols, and pictures of various deities for daily worship.
 Ritual reading of religious texts known as pothi is also popular in some communities.

 In some traditional families, food is first offered to the preferred deity in the household shrine, as naivedya, before being consumed by family members and guests.
 Meals or snacks are not taken before this religious offering.
 In present times, the naivedya is offered by families only on days of special religious significance.

 Many Marathi people trace their paternal ancestors to one of the seven or eight sages, the saptarshi.
 They classify themselves as gotras, named after the ancestor rishi.
 Intra-marriage within gotras (Sagotra Vivaha) was uncommon until recently, being discouraged as it was likened to incest.

-Most Marathi families have their own family patron or protective deity or the Kuladaivat.
+Most Marathi families have their own family patron or protective deity or the Kuladevata.
 This deity is common to a lineage or a clan of several families who are connected to each other through a common ancestor.
 The Khandoba of Jejuri is an example of a Kuladaivat of some families; he is a common Kuladaivat to several castes ranging from Brahmins to Dalits.
 The practice of worshiping local or territorial deities as Kuladaivats began in the period of the Yadava dynasty.
-Other family deities of the people of Maharashtra are Bhavani of Tuljapur, Mahalaxmi of Kolhapur, Mahalaxmi of Amravati, Renuka of Mahur, Parashuram in Konkan, Saptashringi on Saptashringa hill at Vani in Nasik district, and Balaji.
+Other family deities of the people of Maharashtra are Bhavani of Tuljapur, Mahalaxmi of Kolhapur, Mahalaxmi of Amravati, Renuka of Mahur, Parashurama in Konkan, Saptashringi on Saptashringa hill at Vani in Nasik district, and Balaji.

 At birth, a child is initiated into the family ritually.
 The child's naming ceremony may happen many weeks or even months later, and it is called the barsa.
 During the naming ceremony, the child's paternal aunt has the honor of naming the infant.
 When the child is 11 months old, they get their first hair-cut.
 This is also an important ritual and is called Jawal.
 In the Maratha community, the maternal uncle is given the honour of the first snip during the ceremony.